Localisations and completions of nilpotent $G$-spaces: Nilpotent -spaces

-\textbf{The main theorems}
+\subsection{The main theorems}

 We now move on to the theory of nilpotent $G$-spaces and we begin with the definition of a nilpotent $G$-space.
 This differs from the definition given in \cite[Ch.
 II]{M96} in that we do not require a common bound on the nilpotency classes at each fixed point space.
+To understand this, we will show in Subsection \ref{name80} that any nilpotent $G$-space can be approximated by a weak Postnikov tower, but if we assume a common bound on the nilpotency classes, then a nilpotent $G$-space can be approximated by a (strict) Postnikov tower, a distinction which becomes important when using co-HELP to deduce theorems about nilpotent spaces, as in \cite[Section 3.3]{MP12}.

-\begin{Definition} A $G$-space $X$ is said to be nilpotent if $X^H$ is a connected nilpotent space for all subgroups $H$ of $G$. \end{Definition}
+\begin{Definition} A based $G$-space $X$ is said to be nilpotent if $X^H$ is a nilpotent space for all subgroups $H$ of $G$. \end{Definition}